-Introduction
+Introduction/Scope

-The following Procedures provide for prompt, fair and impartial investigation and resolution of all reports of harassment and discrimination, sexual assault, domestic violence, dating violence, stalking or sexual exploitation within the scope of this policy, whether or not a formal or informal complaint has been made.
+The following procedures provide for prompt, fair and impartial investigation, and resolution of all reports of harassment and discrimination, whether or not a formal or informal complaint has been made.
+The procedures set forth in 8.7 apply to sexual harassment, sexual assault, domestic violence, dating violence, stalking, or sexual exploitation only with respect to alleged employee conduct that is not subject to the Title IX Grievance Procedures described in Section 8.8.
 Investigations will be conducted by officials who have received appropriate annual training.
 Loyola will undertake immediate and appropriate corrective action whenever it determines that a violation of this policy has occurred.